PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 11:38:42
+Last updated: 2024-04-02 11:40:45
-Random Quote: Whatever we expect with confidence becomes our own self-fulfilling prophecy. - Brian Tracy
+Random Quote: A prudent question is one half of wisdom. - Francis Bacon